 Barn Hunt is a rapidly growing sport.
 We are actively seeking clubs interested in holding Barn Hunt events, especially in areas of the country where the sport is just getting started.

-Clubs must consist of at least 3 members.
-Each of those three members must have an individual email on the Barn Hunt Register, even if they do not yet have a dog registered with the sport (note that we are no longer approving Clubs with little to no experience).
+Clubs must consist of at least 5 members.
+Each of those five members must have an individual email on the Barn Hunt Register, even if they do not yet have a dog registered with the sport (note that we are no longer approving Clubs with little to no experience).
 Each of those emails must be unique and must be the same email used by that person to register dogs, etc. The top 3 people on the listing will have Admin privileges and may need to have showed dogs to a specific level in the sport.
-We strongly suggest you create a formal club, set out bylaws and a constitution, have regular meetings, etc. But for the purposes of Barn Hunt, the word "Club" encompasses groups of individuals, already existing clubs doing other sports (i.e., a USDAA or AKC club), or commercial entities such as a dog training business.
+We strongly suggest you create a formal club, set out bylaws and a constitution, have regular meetings, a Club Treasury, etc. But for the purposes of Barn Hunt, the word "Club" encompasses groups of individuals, already existing clubs doing other sports (i.e., a USDAA or AKC club), or commercial entities such as a dog training business.
 Any group of enthusiastic individuals can become a Barn Hunt club.
 Single-entity clubs are not allowed (one person doing all the work).

 There are some startup costs to becoming a Barn Hunt club but most of those costs are for inventory that will last a long time, such as Rat tubes, fencing, boards and ramps.
 Straw prices vary widely; in some parts of the country straw is $1 to $2 a bale, and in some parts as much as $7 to $8 a bale.
 Some of our clubs are actually able to rent straw at a reduced price.
 Straw, when properly stored, should last several trials.
 Rats are quite inexpensive.
 Breeders who also do Barn Hunt and are producing healthy, friendly rats who love the game.
-Of course proper housing, food, and care for your rats is essential and there are many groups to help with that including a great facebook page called Barn Hunt Rats.
+Of course proper housing, food, and care for your rats is essential.

 Per event costs will include things like judge fees, ribbon costs, facility rental, etc.